pytorch/glow/README.md

 More details on testing and running Glow are found in: [Testing the Glow Compiler](docs/Testing.md).

+### Ahead-of-time Compilation

+Glow can be used to compile neural networks into object files containing native code.
+We provide resnet50 (both quantized and non-quantized versions) as an example of this capability in `examples/compile_resnet50`.
+See [Creating Standalone Executable Bundles](docs/AOT.md) for more detail.

 ## Contributing

 To get started please refer to the following guides: